 Basically, they include titanium dioxide or/and zinc oxide.
 The majority of sun creams on the market are made of chemical UV filters, such as Oxybenzone, Homosalate, Octocrylene, Avobenzone, Ooctisalate and Octinoxate.

-A 2014 research of Environmental Working Group of America states that oxybenzone is the most found in the chemical sunscreens in the U.S. Furthermore, the organization also warns that your skin can absorb it deeply and is more likely to get allergic reactions with it.
+A 2014 research by the Environmental Working Group of America states that oxybenzone is the most found in the chemical sunscreens in the U.S. Furthermore, the organization also warns that your skin can absorb it deeply and is more likely to get allergic reactions with it.

 Many dermatologists encourage to use of physical sunscreens that capture zinc oxide.
 Dr. David Herschthal, M.D., Professor of Dermatology at the University of Miami School of Medicine emphasizes that zinc oxide is a superb physical blocker we need for a wonderful broad-spectrum shield.